buptxyb666/AdaptivePose/README.md

 # AdaptivePose
-In new_ops branch, we reimplement the DCNv2 and Warp operations, the two OPs no longer require annotations.
+In new_ops branch, we reimplement the DCNv2 and Warp operations, the two OPs no longer require compilations.

 The current code can achieve the better performance than the results reported in papers.